butlermatt/snail/README.md

-Mailer
+Snail
 ==

+Snail is a fork of the fabulous [mailer library](https://github.com/kaisellgren/mailer) originally started by Kai Sellgren and Dan Rubel and includes patches from [Tom Yeh](https://github.com/tomyeh/mailer).

+This fork is an attempt to abide closer to the RFC's concerning SMTP and internet messaging in general.

-**Mailer** is an easy to use library for composing and sending emails in Dart.
+**Snail** is an easy to use library for composing and sending emails in Dart.

-Mailer supports file attachments, HTML emails and multiple transport methods.
+Snail supports file attachments, HTML emails and multiple transport methods.

 ## Features